Why Montessori

 The Montessori approach to education is a philosophy that views education as an aid to life.
 Central to the Montessori philosophy is the idea of allowing each child to develop at his or her own pace.
 The calm, beautiful and orderly space of the Montessori classroom provides a prepared environment where children are free to respond to their natural drive to work and learn.

+Montessori education recognizes the inseparable connection between the child’s mind, body, and heart - it is a holistic approach to learning.
 The Montessori environment contains specially designed materials for development that invite the children to engage in learning activities with all their senses.
 Under the guidance of a trained teacher, children in Montessori classrooms learn by making discoveries with the materials, thus cultivating concentration, motivation, persistence, inner discipline and a lifelong love of learning.
 For Maria Montessori “education is not what the teacher gives; education is a natural process spontaneously carried out by the human individual and is acquired not by listening to words but by experiences upon the environment.”

 What are the benefits of Montessori?